Non-finite verb forms: no comer, fue caminando...

 (Non-finite verb forms are used to talk about actions without saying who does them or when they happen.)

-Infinitive, gerund, past participle: the core idea
+Infinitive, gerund, participle: the quick decision

 • No fumar en el edificio.